cs50nestm/programs/fahrenheit/README.md

 ## Testing
 ### Correctness
-Before turning in your solution, be sure to test the correctness of your program with check50, by executing the below.
+Execute the below to evaluate the correctness of your code using check50, a command-line program that will output happy faces whenever your code passes CS50’s automated tests and sad faces whenever it doesn’t!
+But be sure to compile and test it yourself as well!

 ```
 check50 cs50/problems/2019/ap/fahrenheit